 I have located over 200 memorials for 21st Ohio soldiers and their officers.
 All ten companies have been linked, first through the Col Jessie Norton Memorial, and then by individual company to the men.

 If you find any soldiers you would like added to the 21st Company Rolls, please email me their, memorial number, name, rank and any dates and I'll take it from there and send you any links to paste in.

-If you would like a transfer of a relative, just ask for it - use the "edit" tab and the "Suggest" link to send me your membership number.
+I do transfer memorials, and if you're related, with few exceptions, will transfer memorials to those more closely related than me.
+If you would like a transfer of a memorial, just ask for it - use the "edit" tab and the "Suggest any other corrections" link to send me your membership number.

 |Find A Grave Friends|